karelseaat/datapanic/README.md

- # TiXmlLibrary Documentation
+ # TiXmlLibrary

-This repository contains the source code for the TiXmlLibrary, a C++ XML parsing and serialization library.
-It provides a simple and efficient way to work with XML data in your C++ applications.
+This repository contains the source code for a C++ XML parsing and serialization library, named `TiXmlLibrary`.
+It provides an efficient and simple way to work with XML data in your C++ applications.

-## Features
+## Key Features

-- Parsing: Read and analyze XML documents from various sources like files, memory, or streams.
+- **Parsing**: Read and analyze XML documents from various sources like files, memory, or streams.
-- Serializing: Convert C++ data structures into well-formed XML and vice versa.
+- **Serializing**: Convert C++ data structures into well-formed XML and vice versa.
-- Streamable API: Allows easy integration with STL containers for memory management and portability.
+- **Streamable API**: Allows easy integration with STL containers for memory management and portability.
-- Extensibility: Supports custom elements through the `TiXmlUnknown` class.
+- **Extensibility**: Supports custom elements through the `TiXmlUnknown` class.

 ## Getting Started

-To use this library in your project, follow these steps:
+To utilize this library in your project, follow these steps:

 1. Include the necessary headers:
    - tixmlbase.h
    - tixmldom.h (for parsing) or tixmlprinter.h (for serializing)

 2. Initialize an instance of the appropriate class, such as `TiXmlDocument` for reading and writing XML files.